 Detailed descriptions of the operating and financial risks management strategies are included in the Company's annual MD&A and Annual Information Form for the fiscal year ended February 3, 2018 (which are available on the SEDAR website at www.sedar.com).

-There have been no significant changes in the Company's operating and financial risk exposures during the three months ended May 5, 2018.
+There have been no significant changes in the Company's operating and financial risk exposures during the year to date fiscal 2019.

 LIQUIDITY, CASH FLOWS AND CAPITAL RESOURCES